leemunroe/responsive-html-email-template/readme.md

 # Free Responsive Simple HTML Email Template

-Sometimes all you want is a really simple responsive HTML email template.
+Sometimes all you want is a really simple responsive HTML email template with a clear call-to-action button.
 Here it is.

 [See live preview](http://leemunroe.github.io/responsive-html-email-template/email.html).

 <img src="https://user-images.githubusercontent.com/15963/29055956-8dcca38e-7bb4-11e7-8a86-7b056ebf673d.png" alt="Simple HTML Email" width="500">

+## Inline your CSS before sending

+Email is notorious for inconsistent CSS support.
+Therefore you should always inline your CSS before sending.

-## Sending emails directly from your codebase or using a developer service?
+### Sending emails directly from your codebase or using a developer service?

-For an API service (like Mailgun) **you need to inline the CSS before sending**.
+For an API service (like Mailgun, SendGrid, Postmark) **you need to inline the CSS before sending**.
 See `email-inlined.html` for an example.

-You can use CSS inliner tools like [Responsive CSS Inliner](https://htmlemail.io/inline/) or [Juice](https://github.com/Automattic/juice) to do this automatically.
+You can use this [Email CSS Inliner](https://htmlemail.io/inline/) or a module like [Juice](https://github.com/Automattic/juice) to do this automatically.

 * Copy all of email.html
 * Paste the HTML as the source into the inliner
 * Copy the HTML output and use this as the email template you send

-## Sending emails using a marketing service like Mailchimp?
+### Sending emails using a marketing service like Mailchimp?

 Use the template `email.html` as is.
 They'll put the CSS inline for you when you put together your campaign.

 ## Images in email

-When inserting images remember to include the following attrinbutes or risk them breaking in different clients:
+When inserting images remember to include the following attributes or risk them breaking in different clients:

 * `src`
 * `alt`